ejm714/scipy_proceedings/papers/emily_dorne/main.md

 - Features derived from high-resolution Sentinel-2 satellite data
 - A fast and computationally efficient boosted tree machine learning algorithm
 - A straightforward command line interface
-- A unique training dataset of almost 13,000 reliable, manually analyzed data points across the continental U.S.
+- A unique training dataset of almost 13,000 cyanobacteria ground measurements across the continental U.S.

 This paper presents a detailed examination of the development of CyFi, from its origins in a machine learning competition to an open source package.
 The methods section explores the setup of the prize competition, the subsequent model experimentation phase that built on winning approaches, and the end user interviews that helped shape CyFi with real-world context.
 The results section provides insights on the machine learning methods that proved most effective for detecting inland HABs, and details CyFi's underlying methodology, core capabilities, and model performance.
 Finally, the discussion section reflects the primary ways CyFi can augment human decision making workflows to protect public health and notes areas for future research.